Air Force ROTC Physical Fitness

 Air Force ROTC cadets must meet physical fitness standards.
 To help them do so, Detachment 847 provides weekly physical training (PT) sessions and a physical fitness test each semester.

 Before participating in PT, cadets must complete and submit a Sports Physical Form stating they are physically able to exercise.

-Weekly PT enables cadets to pass the PFT at the end of each semester.
-The PFT consists of these exercises:
+Weekly PT enables cadets to pass the PFA at the end of each semester.
+The PFA consists of these exercises: